Best daily deals

 My personal favorite Spotify feature is “Spotify Wrapped.”
 In December of every year, Spotify creates an animation of statistics for each user, including but not limited to the song they listened to most over the past year, how many total minutes they spent listening to music over the past year, the podcast the user listened to most often, and the countries all the artists they listened to are based out of.
 In addition to this, Wrapped shows users the statistics generalized by region and in the world as a whole.

-In December of 2019, Spotify even had “Wrapped” stats for the whole decade.
-“Wrapped” is available for both Free and Premium users.
-Still, Premium users get additional personalized data, including the number of artists they discovered that year as well as their top new artists from that year.
+In December 2019, Spotify started “Wrapped” stats for the whole decade.
+Wrapped is available for both Free and Premium users.
+Still, Premium users get additional personalized data, including the number of artists they discovered that year and their top new artists from that year.
 Because of this one small detail, Spotify Premium wins this section, but all Spotify users get a lot of really cool features.

 Free Spotify vs Spotify Premium: Which one is better?